Chambers County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility that proves you have the minimum required liability insurance coverage.
-You might need to maintain SR-22 insurance for a period of two or three years.
+- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility.
+This type of insurance is typically more expensive than standard auto insurance.

-- Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or community service as part of your sentence.
-Proof of completion will be required for reinstatement.
+- Classes/Programs That Must Be Completed: Depending on the circumstances of your case, you may be required to complete a DUI education program or other court-ordered programs.

 Special Programs

-- Occupational License: As discussed above, this allows you to drive for essential purposes even with a suspended license.
+- Occupational License: As mentioned above, you may be eligible for an occupational license, allowing you to drive for essential purposes.